 Temporary Suspension of the OEMC's Rehoming Scheme

-Due to the retirement of Moira and Malcolm from the position of Rehoming Co-ordinators this post has been suspended forthwith until such time that the Committee have decided on the way forward.
+Due to the resignation of Moira and Malcolm from the position of Rehoming Co-ordinators on the 11th August 2018 this post has been suspended forthwith until such time that the Committee have decided on the way forward.
 There will be a Committee meeting in early October 2018 at which this matter will be discussed.

 I would like to take this opportunity to thank Moira and Malcolm for their commitment to the often difficult and worrying task of dealing with the welfare of Mastiffs in need of help.